marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Follow me.
 ```

 They start in the throne room.
-The plan is for Mikael to cast `Thaumaturgy` on himself (to increase the volume of his voice) and `Guidance` on Francine to help her sense any reaction from the objects in the room
+The plan is for Mikael to cast `Thaumaturgy` on himself (to increase the volume of his voice) and `Guidance` on Francine to help her sense any reaction from the objects in the room.

 ```
     MIKAEL (SHOUTING)